 If the taxes, penalties, interest and other amounts in dispute exceed $2 million, and a few other qualifications are met, the IRS will pay 15 percent to 30 percent of the amount collected.
 If the case deals with an individual, his or her annual gross income must be more than $200,000.
 In smaller cases, the award is up to 15% (not to exceed $10 million).

 For more information, please see the article written by Brian Mahany for the American Institute of CPAs or visit our IRS whistleblower page.
 Ready to see if you have a case?
-Contact Brian Mahany directly at 202-800-9791 or email at for a confidential consultation.
+Contact Brian Mahany directly online, by phone 202-800-9791 or email at for a confidential consultation.
 Cases accepted worldwide.